TortoiseGit/tortoisesvn/doc/readme.txt

 and copy po\doc.pot to po\fr.po.
 Start to translate phrases and test your translation with "TranslateDoc fr" and "makedoc tortoisesvn fr".

 Place localized screenshots in images\fr.
-The file "screenshots.txt" contains some instructions on how/where the images have been captured.
+The file "/doc/notes/screenshots.txt" contains some instructions on how/where the images have been captured.

 Now go ahead and translate the rest.